 Fill with water and your favorite flowers, and you’re all set!

 And can we talk about this wood crate?
-I mentioned it in this blog post, but omg, I am obsessed with them.
+I mentioned it in this blog post about painting a table with chalky paint, but omg, I’m obsessed with them.

 I’m also still obsessed with that metal basket, available here.

 - A two-toned makeover: White and wood nightstands

 - Painting an old desk with clay paint

 - A Queen Anne table makeover with clay paint